TOLL FREE: 1-866-611-2665

 The radiopharmaceutical is excreted from the body through your urine.
 Keeping hydrated and voiding frequently will help eliminate it from your body.
 Your rest and stress studies will be processed and then reviewed by a specialized nuclear medicine radiologist and your health care practitioner will receive a copy of the following within a few days of your exam:

 MPI exams are generally safe for most people.
 To determine whether this exam is appropriate for you, you will need to discuss your symptoms and medical history with your health care practitioner, who would then provide you with a requisition for this imaging if recommended.
 Your requisition, and any lab work and resting ECG, are sent to Mayfair for triaging.
-Our contact centre will then be in touch to coordinate booking and explain how to prepare for your exam.
+We will then contact you to coordinate booking and explain how to prepare for your exam.

 You are injected with a radioisotope and exposed to low-dose X-rays during the scans.
 In most cases, the benefits of this exam outweigh the small increased risk from radiation exposure

-Please visit the Myocardial Perfusion Imaging exam page, for more information about what happens during this exam and how to prepare.
+Please visit the MPI exam page, for more information about what happens during this exam and how to prepare.